 Guest contributor Laura Helmuth is a senior editor at Smithsonian magazine, where she handles most of the magazine’s science, nature, technology, and environmental coverage.
 She was previously a writer and editor at Science magazine, and she has written for Science News, National Wildlife, and California Wild.
-She is a member of The Open Notebook’s advisory board.

 Photo at top by Shutterstock.